05 February, 2021

 Here's an example from C1, highlighting some of the tendencies that began appearing on day one:

 Nine sentences in length, this is already pushing the limits of what players can easily absorb via listening, though it does largely limit itself to useful descriptive room detail.
 At the end, the players are presumed to be taking action, whether they want to or not ("upon approaching the other door").
 (As an aside, it also seems confused as to whether or not it is describing action ("upon approaching") or potential action ("will come into sight"), likely an artifact of still working the idea out.)
-Boxed text in many ways encapsulates the practices that would eventually kill off the old school: an item that was a logical outgrowth of existing gameplay, meant to be helpful, at its best capable of being quite useful, but in its most common manifestation detrimental to the playstyle.[5]
+Boxed text in many ways encapsulates the practises that would eventually kill off the old school: a logical outgrowth of existing gameplay, meant to be helpful, at its best capable of being quite useful, but in its most common manifestation detrimental to the playstyle.[5]

 1983 was notable in that, with the exception of I6 (Ravenloft), none of the modules released that year are considered classics.
 Some of them feature what would become the worst excesses of TSR (and later) module design, though Ravenloft and UK1 (Beyond the Crystal Cave) attempted to do some things differently.
 A second generation of designers had arrived at TSR: Michael Malone, Garry Spiegle, Carl Smith, Merle M. Rasmussen, and Bruce Nesmith were writing material in a different mode.
 TSR had filled sixty new positions in 1981, and as of August 1982 nearly 40% of its employees had been hired in the previous twelve months.[6]
 Meanwhile, by the autumn of 1982 Gygax began stepping back from development duties, as the larger concerns of TSR as a corporation occupied his attention: particularly his presidency of TSR Entertainment, which saw him spend much time in Hollywood chasing after film and animation deals rather than writing or directly supervising module development.